 Kathy George qualified in 2011 and is a member of the BACP.
 She has extensive experience working with both young people and adults.
 Kathy is a humanistic integrative counsellor which means she draws on a number of theories and techniques in her work, tailoring her approach to the individual needs of each client.
 Her approaches include Person Centred, Attachment, Transactional Analysis, Cognitive Behavioural Therapy, Mindfulness, psycho-educational and creative techniques.

 Sonia Shah is a Psychoanalytical and psycho-dynamic psychotherapist who is accredited with UKCP (United Kingdom Council for Psychotherapy).
-She has a BSc Honours in Psychology, and an extensive 6 years of postgraduate training as a psychotherapist.
+She has a BSc Honours in Psychology, and an extensive six years of postgraduate training as a psychotherapist.
 Sonia is currently doing her Doctorate in BME groups and Mental health services.
 She has experience in working with a range of mental health problems; including psychosis, personality disorders, depression and general anxiety disorder.
 Sonia has extensive training and experience working with victims of domestic abuse and serious sexual violence.

 Karen Stevens is a BACP registered Integrative counsellor, qualified in 2012.
-She worked for 3 years counselling within primary and secondary school settings and prior to joining FCS in September 2016 worked as a counsellor in an NHS GP surgery.
+She worked for three years counselling within primary and secondary school settings and prior to joining FCS in September 2016 worked as a counsellor in an NHS GP surgery.
 Prior to qualifying as a counsellor Karen spent time as a teaching assistant and working within children's centres.
 She has also been a voluntary mediator and youth offender panel member for the last 11 years.

 Amy Webster is a qualified and experienced counsellor, holding a Diploma in Integrative Counselling and is an accredited member of the BACP.
-Amy has been working with FCS Talking Therapies for 4 years and has specialisms in bereavement, couples counselling, depression and anxiety.
+Amy has been working with FCS Talking Therapies for four years and has specialisms in bereavement, couples counselling, depression and anxiety.
 She also has experience in working with abuse, including domestic abuse.

 Office based staff